CosmosContracts/council/departments/development/rfp/003-dApp_Development_Support/submission_1.md

 - Worked on Selenian Network startup building a Liquity like Collateralized Debt Position on Sei Network.
 - Alumni of Interchain Developer Academy Cohort 5.
 - Contributed to numerous NFT projects, including NFT Staking, Cw404 NFT Marketplace, and NFT Converter contracts.
-- Written a proof of concept Quadratic Funding contract that uses NFTs for whitelisting under the mentorship of [REDACTED NAME], this project is not deployed anywhere yet and we are aiming to deploy this project on Juno.
+- Written a proof of concept Quadratic Funding contract that uses NFTs for whitelisting under the mentorship of Orkun Külçe, this project is not deployed anywhere yet and we are aiming to deploy this project on Juno.

 ## Proposed Approach and Methodology